jsdclxvi/Reforestation/README.md

-## A man tried to sell me a coffin today.
-I told him that's the last thing I need.
+## What did the beaver say to the tree?
+It's been nice gnawing you.